David M. Grether Prize in Social Science

 Nivetha (Niv) Karthikeyan

 Hallett Smith Prize

 The Hallett Smith Prize was established in 1997 to commemorate Professor Smith's long career as one of this century's most distinguished Renaissance scholars.
-The cash prize is awarded by the literature faculty to a student who writes the finest essay on Shakespeare.
+The cash prize is given annually by the English faculty to the student who writes the best essay on English literature.

 Gordon McClure Memorial Communications Prizes